PC Study Bible Version Version 2 Programs

-Please know that we no longer offer Technical Support on Version 3.3a and earlier, including the Version 2.1 due to a lack of compatibility with newer operating systems.
+Please know that we no longer offer direct Technical Support on PC Study Bible Version 4.2B and earlier, including the Version 2.1 due to a lack of compatibility with newer operating systems.
 You may be able to get your program to run using the instructions below.

 How to Install Version 2.1 on Vista and Windows 7